rmb938/k8s-on-linuxkit/README.md

               - $DISCOVERY_TOKEN_CA_CERT_HASH
             unsafeSkipCAVerification: false
         ```
-1. Run `touch /run/kubeadm-run`
+1. Run `echo 'join' > /run/kubeadm-run`
 1. Run `tail -f /hostroot/var/log/kubeadm.out.log`
 1. Run kubectl commands and probably break things

-## Kernel Flags
+## Cloud

-### `kubeadm`

-A custom kernel flag with the key of `kubeadm` has been added, by default the value is `init`.

-If an invalid value is given kubeadm will fail.
+Simply deploying via a cloud is a bit more complex as it requires some customization.

+However creating a production ready cluster can take a lot of work.
+More specifically
+needing to maintain etcd data files, dealing with scale up and down of worker nodes, ect..

+As with any custom deployed Kubernetes cluster (i.e not GKE, EKS, ect...) a great deal
+has to be taken to ensure cluster configuration, stability and architecture.

+While no guidance will be given on how to achieve this, it should be fairly straight
+forward for engineers familure with the technologies.

-#### Required Files
+## Required Files

-The files listed bellow are required for kubeadm to run.
+The following files only need to be created once to bootstrap the node.
+Once the node is part of a cluster
+you never need to place these files again.

 * `/run/kubeadm.yaml`
     * This is a [kubeadm configuration file](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/control-plane-flags/)
 * `/run/kubeadm-run`
     * kubeadm will wait to run until this file exists.
+    * The contents of that file must be `init` or `join`, this tells kubeadm that it should initialize a cluster or join an existing cluster.

-These files can be created via execing into the kubelet container or other means by mounting `/run/node:/run` inside another container.
+These files can be created via execing into the kubelet container or other means by mounting `/run/node` from the root namespace inside another container.

 Once kubeadm runs and creates the file `/var/lib/kubelet/config.yaml` it will never run again on the node.

-#### Values

-##### `init`

-**Only one node in the kubernetes cluster can have this flag**

-This flag tells the node to initialize a new kubernetes cluster.

-##### `join`

-This flag tells the node to join an existing kubernetes cluster.

-### `authorized_keys_url`

-Optional HTTP(S) URL to download ssh keys from.
-If not given no ssh keys are automatically downloaded.

-This can be a url to keys from github i.e `https://github.com/rmb938.keys`.

-SSH Keys will be placed in `/run/config/ssh/authorized_keys`.

-If an invalid value is given or a failure occurs you will not be able to login.

 ## CGROUPS